MonoDetour/MonoDetour/README.md

 ### MonoDetourManager

 Every hook made with MonoDetour is attached to a `MonoDetour.MonoDetourManager` object.
-When no `MonoDetourManager` object is specified, MonoDetour will use the default `MonoDetour.HookGen.HookGenManager.Instance` singleton it has generated for your assembly.
+When no `MonoDetourManager` object is specified, MonoDetour will use the default `MonoDetour.HookGen.HookGenManager.Instance` it has generated for your assembly.
 You can use that manager for managing your hooks, or you can create your own managers.

 ## Why?